 Pharmacokinetics of depolarizing agents

-Injection of succinylcholine i.v. results in redistribution of drug and hydrolysis by pseudocholinesterase in liver and plasmas resulting in short duration of action.
+Injection of succinylcholine i.v. results in redistribution of the drug and hydrolysis by pseudocholinesterase in the liver and plasmas, resulting in short duration of action.
 Continuous infusion will produce longer duration of action.

 Adverse effects of depolarizing agents

-Succinylcholine on interaction with inhaled anaesthetics causes malignant hyperthermia.
+On interaction with inhaled anaesthetics, succinylcholine causes malignant hyperthermia.
 Contraction of jaw muscles is the first sign noticed in this condition.
 Immediate cessation of anesthesia and reversal of paralysis associated with cooling and large doses of Dantrolene may save the patient’s life.